-When conducting competitive analysis in UX design, the main goal is to gain a deep understanding of the strengths and weaknesses of similar products or services in the market strategy.
+When conducting competitive analysis in UX design, the main goal is to understand the strengths and weaknesses of similar products or services in the market strategy.
 By identifying the key features, user flows, and overall user experience of these products, valuable insights can be gained into what works well and what doesn’t.
-This information can then be used to inform design decisions, ensuring that the product or service stands out in the market position and provides a superior user experience.
+This information can then inform design strategy, ensuring that the product or service stands out in the market position and provides a superior user experience.

 Additionally, understanding the competitive landscape can help to identify opportunities for innovation and differentiation, which can be leveraged to gain a competitive advantage.